 As a non-profit organization, we rely on the generous support of people like you.
 Your contributions directly aid CRL’s work and programs, such as our Life in Christ lay leadership program, our Faith, Food & the Environment initiative, and our Catholic Rural Life magazine.
 Make a one-time contribution or make a re-occcuring donation–the choice is yours.
 Either way, know that CRL appreciates your support!

-One of the most important ways of staying involved is staying informed; but keeping track of the various issues facing rural communities, family farms, and the stewardship of creation is a daunting task.
-Not to worry–Catholic Rural Life has you covered with our free e-bulletin.
-Once you subscribe, you’ll receive a weekly email updating you on the most pressing issues facing the American countryside–and what CRL is doing to address them.
+One of the most important ways of staying involved is staying informed: keeping track of the various issues facing rural communities, family farms and the stewardship of creation.
+Catholic Rural Life has a free newsletter that keeps you informed.
+Once you subscribe, you’ll receive a bi-monthly email updating you on the most pressing issues facing the rural America and what CRL is doing to address them.

-Rural life groups are grassroots efforts to address challenges facing rural communities from a parish level.
-Catholic Rural Life has actively supported the development and work of such rural life groups with great success, and we’re happy to provide a guidance for thinking about the purpose, structure, and role of these types of efforts.
+CRL Chapters are grassroots efforts to address challenges facing rural communities from a community, parish or diocese level.
+Catholic Rural Life has actively supported the development and work of such CRL chapters with great success, and we’re happy to provide a guidance for thinking about the purpose, structure, and role of these types of efforts.

-Here at Catholic Rural Life, we’re always looking for inspiring stories of faith in action in the countryside.
+Here at Catholic Rural Life, we’re always looking for inspiring stories of faith in action in rural America.
 Know a farmer who strives to incorporate Catholic teaching into his or her work?
 Or a lay leader who goes the extra mile in rural ministry and outreach?
-These are the types of stories that we love to hear, and, in turn, share with out network in the Catholic Rural Life magazine.
-If you or someone you know is helping advance the teachings of Christ in the countryside, we want to know about it!
+These are the types of stories that we love to hear, and, in turn, share with our community of members in the Catholic Rural Life magazine.
+If you or someone you know is helping advance the teachings of Christ in rural America, we want to know about it!

-Contact Cari Donaldson, Communications Coordinator, to share your story: email@example.com
+Contact Annie Huntington, Project Coordinator, to share your story: Annie@CatholicRuralLife.org

 CRL welcomes volunteers to help with: